 services that they need.
 Children need

-the consistency of receiving therapy every week.
+the consistency of receiving therapy at least one time per week.

 Q: How will my child be evaluated/Re-evaluated for